 - 1 avocado

-- Place the sweet potato slices in the toaster on high.
+- Place the two sweet potato slices in the toaster on the highest setting.
 Toast for about 5 minutes or cooked entirely.
 Toast a couple times if needed.

 - While the sweet potato is toasting, cook the eggs to your preference.